LArSoft/larsoft.github.io/wiki/Breaking_Changes.md

 **Fix**: Several different cases are possible.
 Please see the *additional material* slides in [the presentation of the new feature](https://indico.fnal.gov/event/20409/contribution/2/material/slides/0.pdf) at [LArSoft coordination meeting on April 9, 2019](https://indico.fnal.gov/event/20409) .\
 **Contact**: [Gianluca Petrillo](mailto:petrillo@slac.stanford.edu)

-Remove deprecated members and methods from recob::Track(#Remove-deprecated-members-and-methods-from-recobTrack) {.wiki-class-count}
+Remove deprecated members and methods from recob::Track
 ------------------------------------------------------------------------------------------------------------------

 **When was committed**: [v07\_12\_00](ReleaseNotes071200)